ElektraInitiative/libelektra/doc/dev/error-handling.md

 - Also in `kdbOpen()`, only adding warning information is allowed.
-  If `kdbOpen()` is not able to open a plugin, the affected backend will be dropped out.
+  If `kdbOpen()` is not able to open a plugin, the affected backend will be dropped.
 The user is certainly interested why that happened.
-But it was decided not to make it a faulty state, because the application might not even access the faulty part of the key hierarchy.
+But we decided not to make this a faulty state, because the application might not even access the faulty part of the key hierarchy.
 An exception to this rule is if `kdbOpen()` fails to open the default backend.
   This situation will induce a faulty state.

-- In `kdbSet()`, the cleaning up of resources involves calling plugins.
+- In `kdbSet()`, the clean-up of resources involves calling plugins.
 But during this process Elektra is in a faulty state, so only adding of warning information is allowed.
 This ensures that the original error information is passed unchanged to the user.